GoogleCloudPlatform/click-to-deploy/k8s/custom-governance/README.md

   * [Setup your DNS A Record and Hostname](#Configure-DNS-A-Record)
   * Initial Email: This will be the **user email address** that will be deploying/setting up Custom Governance.
 Custom Governance will check for this email address even after the user has passed through IAP.

-To learn how to create these parameters go through the [installation process above](#marketplace-ui-deployment-details)

 #### Create a Google Kubernetes Engine cluster

 Create a cluster from the command line.
 If you already have a cluster that you want to use, this step is optional.
+You can also refer here for [instructions](#create-a-gke-cluster-with-custom-service-account) on how to create a GKE cluster with custom service account but ignore steps regarding the namespace and kubernetes service account because those will be covered in the following steps.

 ```shell
 export CLUSTER=cg-cluster